 If you're saying "I do" in a tropical destination, go ahead and embrace the local flora.
-Well, that is if you want to stick to any kind of budget!
-And why not?
 We love tropical blooms and leaves—think palm fronds, monstera leaves, elephant ears, and more—on a beach, in lush mountain terrain, in the rice fields of Bali, and beyond.
-The best thing about this plant (among the many reasons to love it) is that because of the size, it can be used as a ceremony backdrop, in a flower installation above your head table, or even as a fun photo prop.
-We found palms—and all of its tropical leaf friends—as small as your hand and others taller than a person (see the ceremony backdrop below).
-Another secret: it holds its shape, something your florist will absolutely thank you for.
+The best thing about this plant is that it can be used as a ceremony backdrop, in a flower installation above your head table, or even as a fun photo prop.
+We found palms—and all of its tropical leaf friends—as small as your hand and others taller than a person.
+Another secret: It holds its shape, something your florist will absolutely thank you for.

-But that's not all.
-Palm wedding décor works in so many situations thanks to the leafy green hue, a neutral in the flower world.
-It's the perfect base for a big installation where you're adding in tropical blooms in pinks, oranges, and yellows, tying together an otherwise interesting mix—or even as the back of a bouquet!
+Palm leaf wedding décor also works in many situations thanks to the leafy green hue, a neutral in the flower world.
+It's the perfect base for a big installation where you're adding in tropical blooms in pinks, oranges, and yellows, tying together an otherwise interesting mix—or even as the back of a bouquet.
 A single monstera leaf or pair of palms can give your bridal bouquet an asymmetrical shape, all the while fusing different textures together.
-And don't get us started on palms on wedding cakes.
-See below, but they can add texture in the form of a sugar flower, dimension as the real thing, or even an artistic touch when watercolored.
+And don't get us started on palms on wedding cakes, which can add texture in the form of a sugar flower, dimension as the real thing, or even an artistic touch when watercolored.

 Needless to say, we're loving this trend in any and all forms.
 Take a peek at the photo inspiration below and start pinning what you like for your big day.
-And remember: You can use this trend even if you're not marrying in the tropics!
-We included a few pics below that took place in venues as far flung as as the mean streets of New York City.
-Proof that the palm is in style—anywhere.
+And remember: You can use this trend even if you're not marrying in the tropics.
+We included a few pictures below that took place in venues as far-flung as the mean streets of New York City.

 We love that this hanging installation incorporates many trends.
-Palms (of course!) plus a fun quote make for party-ready decor.
+Palms, when combined with a fun quote, make for the ultimate party-ready decor.

 Looking for the perfect photo prop?
 We found it.

-For their ceremony, this couple turned a covered patio into one serious canopy.
+For their ceremony, this couple turned a covered patio into one seriously epic canopy.

 We’re into this garland of monstera leaves above the bar.
 One, because it’s the bar.
 And two, because some are spray-painted gold.
-Look how they coordinate with the stemware!
+Bonus: They even coordinate with the stemware.

 How modern is this statement cake?
 We're obsessed with the mix of cool circles and fun pink palms.

-Now this is a tropical wedding bouquet!
-The all green-color palette, mixed with different textures, makes the perfect statement.
+Behold, a tropical wedding bouquet to admire.
+The all-green color palette, mixed with different textures, makes the perfect statement.

-This is our dream palm-inspired table set up, thanks to the clear base that makes the leaves look like they're floating.
+This is our dream palm-inspired table setup, thanks to the clear base that makes the leaves appear as though they're floating.

 This mega-palm altar is simply perfection.
 To re-create, attach two large palm fronds to a plain altar structure.
-Add the sand and ocean backdrop, and you’re done.
+Add the sand and ocean backdrop, and voilà.

-At an eight-person table setting, it’s nice to think about how the conversation will flow.
-A tall, focal point arrangement helps with that because it means other centerpieces aren’t blocking people’s faces.
-That’s one reason we love these elephant ears in a sleek white cylinder vase—chic and conversation-friendly!
+At an eight-person table setting, it’s important to think about how the conversation will flow.
+A tall, focal point arrangement not only looks aesthetically pleasing but when functioning as a centerpiece, it won't block guest's faces.
+These elephant ears—note the sleek white cylinder vase—are chic and conversation-friendly.

 These monstera leaves set a solid vase for pretty pink and red flowers.

-This circle installation (so trendy, btw!) is covered in palms that are painted pink.
-Love!
+This circle installation is covered in palms that have been painted pink for a girly touch.

-A neutral base lets the palm napkins and arrangements shine as the focal points of the table, while the pink flowers are proof of what a great color combo pink and green can be.
+A neutral base lets the palm napkins and flora arrangements shine as the focal points of the table.
+Meanwhile, the pink flowers and green accents are a match made in heaven.